Research Agenda: Five Questions Driving the Facility

 Discovery is step one.
 Then what?

-- The handshake.
+• What's the handshake?
 When my agent meets yours, what's the protocol?

-- Shared context.
+• What's the shared context format?
 How do agents from different orgs represent work to each other?

 #4.
 What does agent-native tooling look like?

+Every tool built before agents was designed UI-first and for humans.
 Not "existing tools with AI bolted on."
 Tools designed for agents first.

 #5.
 Is the future of business hardware-native?